- March 4, 2021

 Your donation helps offset the costs of producing events like these, and allows us to offer them for free to those who cannot give at this time.
 Click the button below to register and donate.

 This live online conversation was recorded to the CIIS Public Programs YouTube Channel.
+It is also available on our podcast.

 The field of psychedelic-assisted psychotherapy has been growing rapidly in recent years with decriminalization efforts moving forward on local, state, and federal levels.
 A multitude of clinical research trials is showing promising results of therapies utilizing MDMA, psilocybin, and ketamine as well as other medicines in the treatment of trauma, depression, addiction, end-of-life, and other mental health conditions.